-Trampoline Injury Lawyer
+Houston Trampoline Injury Attorney

 How many people are injured on a trampoline annually?

-You might be alarmed to learn that over 100,000 people are injured on a trampoline every year.
+Over 100,000 people are injured on a trampoline every year.
 It is even more alarming that children under 16 make up 93% of those injured on a trampoline each year.
 If your child is injured on someone else’s trampoline, a trampoline injury lawyer may be able to help. talk to a trampoline injury lawyer to learn your rights today at 800-298-0111.